Harappan-era city Dholavira recognised as UNESCO World Heritage Site | Entertainment

 - India

-Dholavira, a Harappan-era city in Gujarat, has been conferred the tag of UNESCO World Heritage Site, the organization said on Tuesday.
+Dholavira, a Harappan-era city in Gujarat, has been conferred the tag of UNESCO World Heritage Site, the organisation said on Tuesday.

 Dholavira and the Ramappa Temple were included in the list during the 44th session of the UNESCO's World Heritage Committee.

-Prime Minister Narendra Modi said he was ''absolutely delighted'' by this news, noting that Dholavira was an important urban center and is one of the most important linkages with our past.
+Prime Minister Narendra Modi said he was ''absolutely delighted'' by this news, noting that Dholavira was an important urban centre and is one of the most important linkages with our past.

+''It is a must visit, especially for those interested in history, culture and archaeology,'' Modi tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)